rafeekr0904/python/README.md

 This script collects data from zara website and you can collect data from any website by changing some of the codes.

 Python 3, Beautiful soap and selenium webdriver module used

+run the script in command line.

+python data-collect.py